russellmendonca/maesn_suite/maesn/README.md

 `python test.py <algo> --env <envName> --initial_params_file <fileName> --learning_rate <rate> --latent_dim <latentDim>`.

-The meta-trained policy file must be placed in metaTrainedPolices, and its name is then passed to `initial_params_file`.
+The meta-trained policy file must be placed in `metaTrainedPolices/`, and its name is then passed to `initial_params_file`.
 Make sure that the rate and latentDim at testing are the same as the `fast_learning_rate` and `latent_dim` at training.

 ### aws ec2